htcondor/htcondor-python/docs/htcondor.rst

    :param file_obj: A file-like object corresponding to an HTCondor event log.
    :param bool is_xml: Specifies whether the event log is XML-formatted.

+.. data:: param

+   Provides dictionary-like access the HTCondor configuration.

+   An instance of :class:`_Param`.
+Upon importing the :mod:`htcondor` module, the HTCondor configuration files are parsed and populate this dictionary-like object.

 .. _schedd_class: